 Here’s a snapshot of before and after we updated and expanded our lead nurturing email strategy:

-Not only did we send emails more consistently, but we nearly doubled our open rate and click rate percentages, resulting in almost 3000 more clicks back to our site than we got in the previous year.
+Not only did we send emails more consistently, but we nearly doubled our open and click rates, resulting in almost 3000 more clicks back to our site than we had the previous year.
 We’ll tell you how you can achieve successful results like these in our next chapter.

 80. Create a workflow system

-In order to save yourself a LOT of time sending out emails, you need to make this a repeatable process that you either trigger manually, or set up to trigger based on contact activity.
+To save yourself a LOT of time sending emails, make this a repeatable process that you either trigger manually or set to trigger based on contact activity.
 For more information about the logic of email workflows, click here.

 10 tips for using an email marketing strategy to nurture leads